Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

  * [Dark Souls III](./ds3.md).
  * [Bloodborne](./bb.md).

-Obviously, _Dark Souls I_ and _Dark Souls: Remastered_ have no difference ingame as to what a SL1 runs requires.
-There is also not a big difference either on that aspect for _Dark Souls II_ and the _Scholar of the First Sin_ edition, but most runners prefer to use the original _Dark Souls II_.
+_Dark Souls I_ and _Dark Souls: Remastered_ are both allowed and have the same requirements.

 **Please remember to check necessary global requirements (e.g. recording for a legend run).
 Read the Index page.**